solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/caching/about.md

 ---

 {{% notice warning %}}
-The cache filter is deprecated and scheduled for removal in Gloo v1.21.
+The caching filter is deprecated and planned to be removed in Gloo Gateway version 1.21.
 {{% /notice %}}

 With response caching, you can significantly reduce the number of requests Gloo Gateway makes to its upstream services.